daphtdazz/lintmon/README.md

-# dirmon
+# lintmon

-A **dir**ectory **mon**itor.
+A tool for monitoring for lint errors.
 Provides a configurable way to specify checks to run on code in a given directory when it changes on disk, run those checks in the background and provide a fast way to display the outcome of the latest checks with a concise format suitable for embedding in your prompt.

+It is designed for lint errors because these are quick to run and affect single files at a time, so in general they can be checked in the background with relatively low system impact, but in principle you could use it to trigger any sort of validation check, such as running unit tests.

 ## Motivation